Introduction to The Outsiders

 Major Characters of The Outsiders

 - Ponyboy Curtis: Ponyboy Curtis, the youngest of the Curtis family, is not only the protagonist of the novel but also its first person narrator from whose eyes the readers see the events of the story.
 His slangy and young voice lends credence to the events he has to go through as the greaser young member of just fourteen.
-Although he belongs to the greasers, he also has a link with the Socs through Cherry and understands Darry as the dominating leader, while Dally and Two-Bit as dangerous and wise young persons.
-Although he stays loyal to his group, he learns through Cherry that the Socs and the greasers have various commonalities.
-Despite his banal nature and low background, he refers to some literary masterpieces, showing his interesting and cultured nature.
+Although he belongs to the Greasers, he also has a link with the Socs through Cherry and understands Darry as the dominating leader, while Dally and Two-Bit as dangerous and wise young persons.
+Although he stays loyal to his group, he learns through Cherry that the Socs and the Greasers have shared aims.
+Despite his ordinary nature and low background, he refers to some literary masterpieces, showing his interesting and cultured nature.
 He sees mob psychology taking over the crowds, burning the church where he hides with his friend after having a fierce brawl with the Socs gang.
-He ends the novel by writing an introductory line of his story.
+Thus, the novel ends with an introductory line of his story.

 - Sodapop Curtis: Simply known as Soda, he is the elder brother of Ponyboy and is a highly energetic fellow interested only in movies and his own appearance.
 He impacts Ponyboy with his style and penchant for stylish personality, while his relationship with their elder brother, Darry, is somewhat complex and distant.
 As seen from the lens of Ponyboy, he, later, admits that he has not gone much deeper into his brother’s personality.
 In the end, he advises his brothers to patch up for the sake of family unity.